 This is major for the hospitality industry.
 After months of pressure and petitions from hospitality trade bodies like UKHospitality to support the sector even further, Chancellor Rishi Sunak, announced a drastic VAT cut for hospitality businesses to 5%.

-A 6 months plan to boost the recovery This plan which will be carried out for 6 months from July 15th until January 12th 2021 will allow restaurants and hospitality businesses to recover quicker.
+A 6 months plan to boost the recovery - this plan which will be carried out for 6 months from July 15th until January 12th 2021 will allow restaurants and hospitality businesses to recover quicker.
 This new measure responds to a real need and pressure from hospitality trade bodies to support businesses financially even more.

-“This scheme has been designed to drive confidence and incentivise people to return to hospitality industry, giving this sector a much-needed boost”
+“This scheme has been designed to drive confidence and incentivise people to return to the hospitality industry, giving this sector a much-needed boost”

 How will it work for you?
 To be a participating business, you only have to register and claim the discount back 7 days after your registration.
 HMRC will pay eligible claims within 5 working days.
 You will be able to submit claims on a weekly basis.

 Another measure introduced by the government on Wednesday will encourage businesses to reintegrate some members of their teams.

 ✅ The government will give employers £1,000 for every furloughed employee who remains employed until the end of January 2021.

 ✅ Employees must earn above the Lower Earnings Limit which is £520 per month on average between the end of the Coronavirus Job Retention Scheme and the end of January 2021.

 ✅ Businesses will receive payments from February 2021

 All details and further information can be found on the A Plan For Jobs 2020 page